jaeyow/fullstack-developer/_posts/2020-05-15-easy-graphql-consumer-with-apollo-client.md

 ## My Picks
 These picks are things that have had a positive impact to me in recent weeks:

 - [AWS ReInvent 2019 Amazon DynamoDB Deep Dive](https://www.youtube.com/watch?v=6yqfmXiZTlM&t=2951s) - Hands down the best material out there on DynamoDB.
 Lots of Aha moments in this one.
-When I started learning DynamoDB I find myself watching over and over again.
+When I started learning DynamoDB I find myself watching this over and over again.
 - [International Cycling (and Running) without leaving your house](https://zwift.com/) - In this age of months long lockdowns, I have never really left cycling thanks to [Zwift](https://zwift.com/).

 ## Resources